 This device is a permanent implant.
-It is only to be used in patients with severe depression who are unresponsive to standard psychiatric management.
-It should only be prescribed and monitored by physicians who have specific training and expertise in the management of treatment-resistant depression and the use of this device.
+The VNS Therapy system should only be prescribed and monitored by physicians who have specific training and expertise in the management of seizures and the use of this device.
 It should only be implanted by physicians who are trained in surgery of the carotid sheath and have received specific training in the implantation of this device.